macro/word_ladder/README.md

   It's slower than the non-threaded version!
 There are two reasons for this:

-    1. Function calls in Python is very expensive and the threaded implmentation adds function call overhead (mostly in `ThreadPool`.)
+    1. Function calls in Python are very expensive and the threaded implmentation adds function call overhead (mostly in `ThreadPool`.)
-    2. The Python Global Interpreter Lock (GIL) prevents Python threads from executing concurrently in the interpreter.
+    2. The Python Global Interpreter Lock (GIL) prevents  threads from executing concurrently in the interpreter.
 So, threads in Python don't have all the benefits for computationally expensive tasks that they do in other languages.